9 Things Electricians Always Do In Their Own Homes

 Electricians, however, are really good about keeping up with this task, because they know the stakes are high if they put it off.
 Namely, you might sleep through a fire or fail to recognize a carbon monoxide leak.
 The rules, which apply to all smoke and CO detectors (even those that are hard-wired into your home’s electrical system) are straightforward:

-Wait, so I shouldn’t wear flip flops while accessing my circuit breaker or installing a new electrical outlet?
+Wait, so you shouldn’t wear flip-flops while accessing my circuit breaker or installing a new electrical outlet?
 Absolutely not, warns McKusker.
-If you inadvertently step in water, or slip and come into contact with a live wire, it’s possible you’ll experience electrical shock.
+If you inadvertently step in any water, or slip and come into contact with a live wire, it’s possible you’ll experience electrical shock.
 To stay safe, electricians wear closed-toe shoes with rubber soles, whether on the jobsite or doing electrical upgrades at home.

 Don’t worry — this doesn’t mean you have to go out and buy a special pair of shoes for that once-in-a-blue-moon home electrical repair.
 Just be smart about the shoes you put on your feet.
 Or maybe invest in a pair that you can wear for various DIY projects.

-This, he says, is a better choice that pin-style testers that only indicate the presence of voltage without giving specifics.
+A full display, he says, is a better choice than pin-style testers that only indicate the presence of voltage without giving specifics.
 If the voltage is low, a pin-style tester might not “read” it — but you could still get shocked.